-Q: I cannot access the Wireless Internet Camera from a web browser.
+Q: I cannot access the camera from a web browser.

-A1: The possible cause might be the IP Address for the Wireless Internet Camera is already being used by another device.
-To correct the possible problem, you need to first disconnect the Wireless Internet Camera from the network.
+A1: The possible cause might be the IP Address for the camera is already being used by another device.
+To correct the possible problem, you need to first disconnect the camera from the network.
 Then run the PING utility (follow the instructions in Appendix B - PING Your IP Address).